| Annual Chinese Holidays Chapter 1 - Chinese

 mao tai, a clear fermented rice liquor typically used

 for toasting, as well as Chinese beers and wines.
+At last, distinguishing between Mandarin and

 Sichuan cooking can be tricky.
 Knowing the differences between